11. Pionix BelayBox

 The 10-position cable between Yeti and Yak is mandatory to connect Yak to Yeti and to power the Yak board from the Yeti power supply.

 Plug in one of the crimped cables with one end into the 10-position plug.
 Make sure to plug in the crimp in the exact same orientation as shown in the picture above.
-Be aware that the crimps cannot be unplugged again from the 10-position plug.
-Make sure you plug in the crimps in the correct positions before actually plugging them in.

 Warning